Top-Ranger/harbour-reversi/README.md

    * Static Rule AI: An AI which determines the best turn by applying different static rules
    * Tutorial: A player that tries to teach basic strategies
    * Adaptive Tree AI: A variant of the Tree AI which tries to guess your next moves
+   * Control AI: An AI that tries to control the board by conquering key positions

 ---